Jamie runs Neuro Support.

 Jamie is not:

-Neuro Support can help with practical disability support, support systems, executive-function scaffolding, and day-to-day structure.
-It does not replace emergency support, medical care, mental health care, legal advice, financial advice, or crisis response.
+Neuro Support helps with practical disability support, executive-function scaffolding, and day-to-day structure.
+It does not replace medical care, mental health care, legal advice, financial advice, or crisis response.

 If you need clinical support, talk to your GP, NASC, or a registered clinician.
 If you need crisis support, call or text 1737 (free, 24/7) or Lifeline on 0800 543 354.
-If something is urgent or unsafe, contact emergency services or a local support service directly.
+If something is urgent or unsafe, contact emergency services directly.

-Built in the world clients actually have to deal with.
+Built in the world clients actually deal with.

 Jamie is based in Christchurch.
 Most clients are New Zealand-based.
-Installs are typically done online, with in-person available for Christchurch clients on request.
+Installs are usually done online, with in-person available for Christchurch clients on request.

 The service is set up for the practical realities of disability support in Aotearoa, including Individualised Funding, NASC arrangements, and host providers like Manawanui.
-If you're outside Aotearoa, get in touch.
-The install runs over a video call regardless of where you are.
+Outside Aotearoa?
+Get in touch.
+The install runs over a video call wherever you are.